ThroneofGM/Backend_Capstone/Readme.txt

 pardon the inconvenience, as I used python -m venv to create the virtual env which does not create the pipfile.

+The database is local so change in settings.py according to your local database settings.
+After that run the following commands: python manage.py makemigrations python manage.py migrate python manage.py runserver

 The api paths that are to be tested  are:
 /restaurant/menu/
 /restaurant/booking/